joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 If this makes things start to feel like a bunch of disconnected pages that could be static HTML...
 That's intentional.

 And, if this makes it sound something like a Spring Boot application, just with Route Views instead of Controllers, then...
 Well, I like to think there's a reason for that.
-(Technically the Route Views' _Controllers_ are what combine all the Services together to the specific use cases, sooo not actually so different even in that respect.)
+(Technically the Route Views' _Controllers_ are what combine all the Services together to the specific use cases which are then throws into the render template, sooo not actually so different even in that respect.)

 ### Use TypeScript

 I favor the use of TypeScript over plain JavaScript in any large project, and especially in any project that is already compiling sources, for 1 simple reason: the cost of adding types to your project is far outweighed by the benefits to re/entering the project at a later time.

-Types in TypeScript (or any typed language) are what I myself call "functional documentation", which is "documentation that has an effect on the program or compilation thereof".
+Types in TypeScript (or any typed language) are what I myself call "functional documentation", which I define as "documentation that has an effect on the program or compilation thereof".
 Sure, "compilation" means "mostly just stripping out types", but the compiler does type checking and that's great.

 - Types are in the code instead of in comments.
-- Not updating types almost always produces errors somewhere.
+- Not updating types almost always produces errors somewhere if those updates had a material effect.
 - If you codegen types/interfaces, you can almost always find places you need to update by just following the type errors.
 - Save yourself from tired-brain errors.